Chart Color Schemes

 Jilliby has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 projects that are likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that may impact the area.
 Notable projects include Warnervale Town Centre, Rosella Rise, Warnervale Water and Sewer Infrastructure Program, and Central Coast Airport Upgrade.
-The following list details those projects that are most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.